b2renger/Introduction_A-frame/README.md

 Now that we have covered the tools, we will see what kind of content we can add and then, we will try several detections methods

+Most of the time you will be able to copy and paste code from the examples in this course, beware of the assets that may be needed (3D models, images, etc.)

 [**home**](#Contents)

 Notes :